Propyl gallate: Description

+Production

+Propyl gallate does not occur naturally, and is prepared either from reactions with gallic acid and 1-propanol, or by enzyme catalysis of tannic acid.
+Syntheses with gallic acid have been the most prominent methods of production, and include Steglich esterification with N,N'-diisopropylcarbodiimide and 4-dimethylaminopyridine, anhydrous addition of thionyl chloride, and Fischer esterification with various catalysts.

 Uses

-Propyl gallate is used to protect oils and fats in products from oxidation; it is used in foods, cosmetics, hair products, adhesives, and lubricants.
+Propyl gallate is used to protect oils and fats in products from oxidation; it is used in foods, cosmetics, hair products, adhesives, biodiesel, and lubricants.
+It is often used interchangeably with octyl gallate and dodecyl gallate in these applications.

+Propyl gallate is an antioxidant that neutralizes free radicals, which are unstable molecules that can damage cells, proteins, and DNA.
 It is used as a triplet state quencher and an antioxidant in fluorescence microscopy.

 Biological effects

 A 1993 study in fat rodents found little or no effect on carcinogenesis by propyl gallate.

 A 2009 study found that propyl gallate acts as an estrogen antagonist.

+Propyl gallate has many biological activities, including: